pika/pika/docs/examples/asynchronous_publisher_example.rst

             LOGGER.warning('Channel was closed: (%s) %s', reply_code, reply_text)
             if not self._closing:
                 self._connection.close()

-        def on_channel_open(self, channel):
-            """This method is invoked by pika when the channel has been opened.
-            The channel object is passed in so we can make use of it.

-            Since the channel is now open, we'll declare the exchange to use.

-            :param pika.channel.Channel channel: The channel object

-            """
-            LOGGER.info('Channel opened')
-            self._channel = channel
-            self.add_on_channel_close_callback()
-            self.setup_exchange(self.EXCHANGE)

         def setup_exchange(self, exchange_name):
             """Setup the exchange on RabbitMQ by invoking the Exchange.Declare RPC